klava0303/saucedemo/README.md

 ```

 By default Playwright will run all tests in Chrome, Firefox and Webkit in headless mode.
-To specify a browser, tag with
+To specify a browser, tag with:
 ```
---project=chromium (alternatively: firefox, webkit)
+--project=chromium
 ```
+(alternatively: firefox, webkit)

-To run tests in headed mode, tag with
+To run tests in headed mode, tag with:
 ```
 --headed
 ```